metaleap/go-xsd/README.md

 A command-line tool to generate Go XML wrapper packages for specified XSD schema URIs.

-If no arguments are specified, this tool proceeds to (re)generate all Go packages for github.com/metaleap/go-xsd-pkg
+If no arguments are specified, this tool proceeds to (re)generate all Go packages at **github.com/metaleap/go-xsd-pkg**

     Usage of makepkg.exe: